 Marching on the spot:

 Standing and holding the back of a sturdy chair or a bench top, stand tall and begin marching on the spot.
 Aim to bring your knee up toward your chest and maintain control throughout the exercise - keeping these exercises slow and controlled ensures your muscles are working properly.
 Perform 20 steps (10 on each leg).

 Balancing on one leg:

 Standing in front of and holding onto a bench or next to to a sturdy chair.
 Slowly bend one leg lifting your foot from the floor.
 Hold this for 10 seconds before switching feet.
 As you become more confident, increase the amount of time you balance on each leg.

 If you are concerned about your own falls risk or that of a family member, contact My Family Podiatry for an assessment and a discussion of how we may be able to help.
-Use the link above or call 07 3088 6116.
+Use the button below or call 07 3088 6116.